-This consultation will focus specifically on the gas supply and transportation planning process undertaken by the gas distributors in order to gain a deeper understanding of the risk/cost tradeoffs being made as they develop their plans.
+This consultation focused specifically on the gas supply and transportation planning process undertaken by the gas distributors in order to gain a deeper understanding of the risk/cost tradeoffs being made as they develop their plans.

-The distributors will present information about their plans that will;
+The distributors presented information about their plans that:

-Increase the understanding of the implications of the plans and distributor actions under various scenarios, in order to demonstrate the cost impact of the plan under those scenarios.
-Scenarios will include but not be limited to the following;
+- Increased the understanding of the implications of the plans and distributor actions under various scenarios, in order to demonstrate the cost impact of the plan under those scenarios.
+Scenarios included but were not limited to the following;

 The issue of whether the existing QRAM process remains appropriate was discussed at the annual Natural Gas Market Review held in January 2016.

 On August 12, 2016, the OEB posted a Staff Report to the Board.
 The Staff Report summarizes the information collected in the course of the consultation, including written comments received from stakeholders.